meltyourface/blank/posts/Avalon-Working/The-Rite-of-the-Silver-Moon-Invoking-the-Lady-of-the-Lake/index.md

 4. **Ritual Goal**:

-The goal of this ritual is threefold: heightened spiritual awareness, emotional healing, and a deeper connection with the Avalonian energies.
+**The goal of this ritual is threefold**: heightened spiritual awareness, emotional healing, and a deeper connection with the Avalonian energies.
 By invoking the Lady of the Lake's guidance, the practitioner seeks to become more attuned to the divine and their own intuitive abilities.

 5. **Ritual Space**: